Cotton

 Recycled materials are a win-win; they stop waste material from going to landfill and reduce the use of virgin raw materials (as well as chemicals, energy and water used to make them).

 Recycled cotton is made from textile remnants from production, or from post-consumer textile waste from collected garments.
-These are mechanically recycled, ground into fibres, spun into new yarns and made into new fabrics.
-We believe recycled cotton could be used to produce manmade cellulosic fibres such as lyocell and viscose.
+These are mechanically recycled, shredded into fibres, spun into new yarns and made into new fabrics.
+For manmade cellulosic fibres like lyocell and viscose, cotton is recycled through a chemical process.

-Currently, there are challenges in sorting and shredding cotton, and limitations to how the recycled fibre can be used.
-We are looking for solutions to these obstacles by collaborating with innovators, building our supply chain’s capacities in sorting, collecting and managing post-industrial fibre waste, as well as re-engineering our products to include more recycled cotton content.
+Currently, there are challenges in sorting and separation as well as maintaining fibre length, which may limit how the recycled fibre can be used.
+We are looking for solutions to these obstacles by collaborating with innovators, building our supply chain’s capacities in sorting, collecting and managing pre-consumer fibre waste, as well as re-engineering our products to include more recycled cotton content.

 Better Cotton

-Most of our cotton is sourced through Better Cotton.
-This non-profit organisation helps cotton growers convert to farming practices that offer longer lasting economic, environmental and social benefits, both at farm level and in their local communities.
+Better Cotton is a non-profit organisation helping cotton growers convert to farming practices that offer longer lasting economic, environmental and social benefits, both at farm level and in their local communities.
 In the 2020-21 growing season, Better Cotton worked with 2.9 million farmers in 26 countries, equal to 20% of the world’s cotton production.

 Organic cotton